 Assist in providing existing information to bring awareness to the public in the form of impact statements, articles for progress/annual reports, and news releases, etc.

 Utilize existing program materials and educational framework to teach a targeted number of both adult and youth participants in the SNAP-ED Program.
-The target is 40 nutrition activities per month and act as an integral member to assist the team to reaching 75 direct participants per month.

 Under the direction and oversight of the Senior Nutritionist, occasionally apply established subject matter knowledge to create lesson plans as identified.